-Defining Question High (Strong) Moderate Low (Weak) Are downstream KEs and/or the AO prevented if an upstream KE is blocked?
-Direct evidence from specifically designed experimental studies illustrating essentiality for at least one of the important KEs Indirect evidence that sufficient modification of an expected modulating factor attenuates or augments a KE No or contradictory experimental evidence of the essentiality of any of the KEs Defining Question High (Strong) Moderate Low (Weak) Are downstream KEs and/or the AO prevented if an upstream KE is blocked?
+Defining Question High (Strong) Moderate Low (Weak) Support for

+Support for Essentiality of KEs Are downstream KEs and/or the AO prevented if an upstream KE is blocked?
 Direct evidence from specifically designed experimental studies illustrating essentiality for at least one of the important KEs Indirect evidence that sufficient modification of an expected modulating factor attenuates or augments a KE No or contradictory experimental evidence of the essentiality of any of the KEs MIE, KE#1686: Deposition of energy Moderate Deposition of energy is difficult to test for essentiality as deposition of energy is a physical stressor and cannot be blocked/decreased using chemicals.
 In the absence of energy deposition or presence of shielding as demonstrated there should be no alterations to the relevant downstream KE.
 KE#1392: Oxidative stress Moderate Treatments with antioxidants, which reduce oxidative stress, attenuate downstream microglial activation and DNA strand breaks.
-KE#1635: Increase, DNA Strand Breaks Moderate Prevention of DNA strand breaks, for example treatment with mesenchymal stem cell-conditioned medium or minocycline, has restored altered signaling and neural remodeling.
-KE#2066: Altered Signaling Pathways Moderate Knockout models or inhibition of key signaling molecules, have all been shown to influence the effects of signaling pathways on neural remodeling through the attenuation of stressor-induced changes in neuronal morphology and growth.
+KE#1635: Increase, DNA Strand Breaks Moderate Prevention of DNA strand breaks, for example treatment with mesenchymal stem cell-conditioned medium or minocycline, has restored altered signaling and prevented abnormal neural remodeling.
+KE#2244: Altered Stress Response Signaling Moderate Knockout models or inhibition of key signaling molecules, have all been shown to influence the effects of altered stress response signaling on abnormal neural remodeling through the attenuation of stressor-induced changes in neuronal morphology and growth.
 The KE has also been shown to be modulated by sex and exercise.
-KE#1492: Tissue Resident Cell Activation Moderate For example, the attenuation of the activation of tissue-resident cells and consequent reduction in pro-inflammatory mediators has been reported using multiple drugs.
-KE#2097: Increase, Pro-inflammatory Mediators Moderate Treatments with anti-inflammatory drugs, antioxidants or hormones have influenced the effects of pro-inflammatory mediators and improved neuronal structure and function.
+KE#1492: Tissue Resident Cell Activation Moderate For example, the attenuation of the activation of tissue-resident cells and consequent reduction in pro- inflammatory mediators has been reported using multiple drugs KE#2097: Increase, Pro-inflammatory Mediators Moderate Treatments with anti-inflammatory drugs, antioxidants or hormones have influenced the effects of pro- inflammatory mediators and improved neuronal structure and function.
 Anti-inflammatory drugs have also influenced the effects of pro-inflammatory mediators and rescued the impairments seen in learning and memory.
-Moderate

-KE#2098: Neural Remodeling

-No identified studies describe essentiality of neural remodeling as it cannot be blocked / decreased using chemicals.
+KE#2098: Increase, Abnormal Neural Remodeling Moderate No identified studies describe essentiality of neural remodeling as it cannot be blocked / decreased using chemicals.